Watch Julia Louis-Dreyfus' Sons Uplift Their Mom During Last Day of Chemotherapy

 Less than four months after revealing on social media that she was diagnosed with breast cancer, the Veep star completed her last day of chemotherapy today.

-In a new Instagram post, Julia revealed the thoughtful gesture her sons Charlie and Henry Hall made for the big day.
+In a new Instagram post, Julia shared the thoughtful gesture her sons Charlie and Henry Hall made for the big day.
 Let's just say they accomplished their goal of uplifting mom.

 "My beauty boys @henryhallmusic @charlie_hall made this for me today, my last day of chemotherapy," she wrote on Instagram.
 "Pretty swell, right?
 Ain't they sweet?"